 - 1. HUD Rental Assistance Demonstration Program (RAD): DCA may award one Application that HUD has approved to proceed with a RAD conversion. - 2.
 Housing Tax Credit: DCA willmay award 9% LIHTCs to Ffour (4)four Applications will be selected that proposinge rehabilitation of an existing occupied housing property previously funded by 9% or 4% Credit equity with building(s) in the its Extended Use Period while the Plan is in effect.
-A county receiving an award under the HUD RAD Program Set Aside will not receive an award under the Rehabilitation Set Aside, and DCA will not select more than one award under the Rehabilitation Set Aside per county. - 3.
-HUD Rental Assistance: DCA may award one Application proposing rehabilitation of an existing property subsidized by federal project-based rental assistance administered by HUD or a PHA. - 4.
-Naturally Occurring Affordable Housing: DCA may award one Application proposing rehabilitation of an existing unsubsidized affordable housing property.
+A county receiving an award under the HUD RAD Program Set Aside will not receive an award under the Rehabilitation Set Aside, and DCA will not select more than one award under the Rehabilitation Set Aside per county. - HUD Rental Assistance: DCA may award one Application proposing rehabilitation of an existing property subsidized by federal project-based rental assistance administered by HUD or a PHA.